Menu Close

 Lend Your Support

 Attend one of our events and help support the operations of the Mission.
-We will soon announce the resumption of our monthly and annual events when public health and safety regulations and conditions permit.
+With public health and safety regulations permitting, we have now resumed our monthly and annual events.

-Please conditnue to generously support our campaigns — Christmas Shoebox, used and warm clothing.
-Your generous financial donations go a long way in our efforts to provide our presence and services in response to the sacrifices of seafarers whose labour keeps the domestic and international economy going especially during national and global crises.
+Please continue to generously support our activities, campaigns, and celebrations.
+Your generous financial donations to our various events go a long way in our efforts to provide our presence and services in response to the sacrifices of seafarers whose labour keeps the domestic and international economy going especially during national and global crises.

 Learn More